awslabs/duvet/design/query/coverage-model-spec.md

 See [Property 3](#property-3-conservative-fallback)
 for the soundness argument.

+**Mutual exclusivity contract:** {#mutual-exclusivity-contract}
+The properties `Annotation`, `Comment`, and `Whitespace` are mutually exclusive with `Statement` and `Declaration`.
+A line classified as `{Annotation}` MUST NOT also have `Statement` or `Declaration` in its property set.
+The same applies to `Comment` and `Whitespace`.

+This invariant is necessary for the correctness of Phase 1 (target resolution).
+The forward walk skips lines whose properties are exactly `{Whitespace}`, `{Comment}`, or contain `Annotation`.
+If a line had `{Annotation, Statement}`, the walk would skip it (because it contains `Annotation`), but the line is actually executable code — the `Statement` property would be silently ignored.
+This would produce correct behavior by accident
+(the annotation is skipped),
+but the classification is semantically wrong and would cause incorrect behavior in Phase 2 (backward propagation stops at `Statement`, so a contaminated annotation line would block propagation).

+This situation arises in practice when a tree-sitter AST node spans multiple lines (e.g., a fluent builder chain classified as a single `local_variable_declaration`).
+The classifier marks all lines in the node's span with `Statement` and `Declaration`, including lines that are actually annotations or comments.

+Classifiers MUST apply a post-processing pass after AST classification: for any line that has `Annotation`, `Comment`, or `Whitespace`, remove `Statement` and `Declaration` from its property set.
+This ensures that annotation lines are always pure `{Annotation}`, comment lines are always pure `{Comment}`, and whitespace lines are always pure `{Whitespace}`.

 When no classifier is available for a language, all lines start as `None` and are reclassified incrementally by coverage data,